or

 Students can also move between the ‘Arts’ and ‘Science’ branches as they complete successive degrees.
 Provided your degree is relevant, there’s nothing to stop you studying an MSc after a BA or an MA after a BSc.

-Don’t forget that a BSc isn’t specifically required for an MSc.
+A BSc isn't specifically required for an MSc.
 You can apply with a BA, provided your undergraduate degree was in an appropriate subject.

 As such, it is a taught Masters, rather than a research degree.
 An MSc will still include plenty of opportunity for you to explore your own ideas and work independently (particularly at the dissertation stage).
 But it will also ensure that you receive solid grounding in your subject at an expert level.